Claire De Boer

 After 15 years of writing for PR and marketing, she truly was a writer—and still is.
 Today, De Boer, is working on a novel, operates a freelance writing business, and writes and edits for an online magazine.

-She also mentors others like herself in SFU’s Southbank Writers’ Program, teaching them that they, too, should say, “I am a writer.”
+She also mentored others like herself in SFU's Creative Writing program, teaching them that they, too, should say, “I am a writer.”